notneha/AI-Legal-Auditor/README.md

 3. Set up environment
 Create a .env file in the root directory and add your Google API Key:

-Code snippet

 GOOGLE_API_KEY=your_actual_key_here

 4. Run the Pipeline
 First, ingest the contracts into the vector store:

-Bash
+Run

 python ingest.py

 Then, execute the audit:

-Bash

 python main.py